Night Owl SA: Early Warning Report Issued Pursuant to NI 62-103 - Transaction Involving Common Shares and Warrants of Sendero Resources Corp.

-Prior to the completion of the Transaction, Night Owl SA, a corporation whose registered office is located in Panama City, Panama, together with its joint actor, Triforce Ventures SA, a corporation whose principal office is located in Panama City, Panama, and each of which are beneficially owned and controlled by Mr. Harari, held an aggregate of 521,900 Common Shares (22,000 Common Shares held by Night Owl SA, and 499,900 Common Shares held by its joint actor, Triforce Ventures SA), representing approximately 7.47% of the issued and outstanding Common Shares immediately prior to the completion of the Transaction, on a partially diluted basis, given that neither joint actor held any convertible securities of the Issuer.
-On completion of the Transaction, Night Owl SA, together with its joint actor, Triforce Ventures SA, hold an aggregate of 721,900 Shares and 200,000 Warrants (222,000 Common Shares and 200,000 Warrants held by Night Owl SA and 499,900 Common Shares held by its joint actor, Triforce Ventures SA), representing approximately 9.25% of the Common Shares on a non-diluted basis, and 11.52% on a partially diluted basis.
+Prior to the completion of the Transaction, Night Owl SA, a corporation whose registered office is located in Panama City, Panama, together with its joint actor, Triforce Ventures SA, a corporation whose principal office is located in Panama City, Panama, and each of which are beneficially owned and controlled by Mr. Harari, held an aggregate of 721,900 Shares and 200,000 Warrants (222,000 Common Shares and 200,000 Warrants held by Night Owl SA and 499,900 Common Shares held by its joint actor, Triforce Ventures SA), representing approximately 9.25% of the Common Shares on a non-diluted basis, and 11.52% on a partially diluted basis.
+On completion of the Transaction, Night Owl SA, together with its joint actor, Triforce Ventures SA, hold an aggregate of 721,900 Shares and 200,000 Warrants (222,000 Common Shares and 200,000 Warrants held by Night Owl SA and 499,900 Common Shares held by its joint actor, Triforce Ventures SA), representing approximately 3.67% of the Common Shares on a non-diluted basis, and 4.64% on a partially diluted basis.

 All securities of the Issuer owned or controlled by Mr. Harari are held for investment purposes and Mr. Harari has no present intention to dispose of or acquire further Shares.
 In the future, Mr. Harari may, from time to time, increase or decrease his ownership, control or direction over securities of the Issuer held by him through market transactions, private agreements or otherwise, depending on market conditions, the business and prospects of the Issuer, and other relevant factors.